 (a) First day of each violation \$100

 (b) Second day of each violation \$200

 (c) Third day of each violation \$300

 (d) Fourth day of each violation \$400

-(e) Each subsequent day of violation beyond

-four days \$500
+(e) Each subsequent day of violation beyond four (4) days \$500

-(3) Civil Monetary penalty schedule for all other violations of this chapter shall be as listed below.
-Penalties against a violator engaged in a violation of this Code other than those listed in subsection (2) above shall not during any one calendar year exceed Twenty Six Thousand Dollars or \$26,000.00.
+(3) Monetary penalty schedule for all other violations of this chapter:

 (a) First day of each violation \$500

 (b) Second day of each violation \$600

 (c) Third day of each violation \$700

-(d) Fourth day of each violation \$800
+(c) Third day of each violation(d) Fourth day of each violation \$700 \$800

-(e) Each additional day of violation after four

-days \$900

-(4) Payment of any civil penalty shall be made to the Clallam County Treasurer and placed in the Health and Human Services - Environmental Health Division account.
-Payment of the civil penalty does not relieve any person of his or her duty to comply with these regulations.

-(5) The accumulation of civil penalties may be stopped by the Health Officer if the violator begins compliance with this and lawful orders by the Health Officer.

-(6) The civil penalty may be reduced by the Health Officer or a Hearing Officer if the violation is corrected within 30 days from the date of issuance of the administrative civil penalty, or according to a time schedule approved by the Health Officer.
+- (4) Payment of a civil penalty shall be made to the Clallam County Treasurer and placed in the Health and Human Services Environmental Health Division account.
+Payment of the civil penalty does not relieve any person of his or her duty to comply with these regulations. - (5) The accumulation of civil penalties may be stopped by the Health Officer if the violator begins compliance with this and lawful orders by the Health Officer. - (6) The civil penalty may be reduced by the Health Officer or a Hearing Officer if the violation is corrected within thirty (30) days from the date of issuance of the administrative civil penalty, or according to a time schedule approved by the Health Officer.
 The penalty should not be reduced below recovery of the costs of administration and enforcement of these regulations.
-In exercising discretion for the reduction of civil penalties, the Health Officer shall consider the seriousness of the violation, the percentage of compliance achieved by the violator and other relevant factors.

-(7) These civil penalties are a separate and independent method of civil enforcement and are supplementary to all other enforcement methods cited in these regulations.
+In exercising discretion for the reduction of civil penalties, the Health Officer shall consider the seriousness of the violation, the percentage of compliance achieved by the violator and other relevant factors. - (7) These civil penalties are a separate and independent method of civil enforcement and are supplementary to all other enforcement methods cited in these regulations.

-41.11.140 Additional health hazards and solid waste deposits - Abatement, control or reduction - Summary action - Recovery of costs.
+Section 15.
+Section 41.10.140, Additional health hazards and solid waste deposits - Abatement, control or reduction - Summary action - Recovery of costs, to read as follows: